 For many families, the word hospice feels like a final chapter, a sign that hope is gone.
 But that's not what hospice means.
 Choosing hospice is not surrendering to illness; it's choosing to focus on what matters most: comfort, dignity, and quality of life.
-At Pallatus, we believe hospice is an act of love, not defeat.
+At Pallatus Health Los Angeles, we believe hospice is an act of love, not defeat.

 Hope doesn't always mean a cure.
 It can mean: